 - MDF Doors: Since it can be easily cut and machined to produce diverse patterns with additional elements like trimmings, a painted MDF board is an ideal material for doors.
 It is also a much cheaper alternative to solid wood doors.

 - MDF Panelling and Cladding: Exterior wall cladding as well as interior wall panelling can be done with MDF boards.
-However, for exterior applications, waterproof MDF variants must be used.
+However, for exterior applications, waterproof variants must be used.

 Limitations of MDF Wood